RedSparr0w/osrs-collection-cards/README.md

     - [ ] Different style shinies (Holo, Reverse Holo, Different colors)?
     - [ ] Unlock themes?
 - [ ] Implement player data
+  - [ ] Handle if old tasks are removed from the remote repo
   - [ ] Save/load our current incomplete/selected/completed/in hand tasks
     - [ ] Store started/completed date for tasks
     - [ ] Notification when your current tasks is completable